 Note: A progress dialog box displays and updates during the compilation process.
+If the map contains a large number of objects, you may be prompted that you should save the map in .MAP format.

-- 5. Verify that no errors occurred and click OK. - The date that the map was compiled on is automatically loaded into the Compiled on box in the Map Details dialog box. - 6.
-From the File menu, select Save to save the source map with the Compiled on date.
+5. Verify that no errors occurred and click OK.

+The date that the map was compiled on is automatically loaded into the Compiled on box in the Map Details dialog box.

+6. From the File menu, select Save to save the source map with the Compiled on date.
 To save a map as a .map file, select File > Save As and then select Source Maps (.map) from the Save as type list.